 Ali and the Street Pastor's Team at their commissioning service on Thursday.

-The Revd Canon Sharon Jones is the Team Rector for Saddleworth and Chair of the Street Pastors Management Team.
+The Revd Canon Sharon Jones is the [now former] Team Rector for Saddleworth and Chair of the Street Pastors Management Team.
 She said, “‘Street Pastors form a significant part of the presence and engagement of Saddleworth churches with the heart of our community.
 The late-night economy can be challenging but our commitment and involvement is a demonstration of living loving presence of God.”

 Ali added, “Currently there are nine Street Pastors in Saddleworth and we are able to provide support every Saturday night.
 We would love to welcome more people to join our group and extend our offer to Fridays too.”